 - Budgeting and managing company growth

-In addition, most bankers request a business plan if you are seeking to secure additional capital for your company.
+In addition, most bankers request a business plan if you’re seeking to secure additional capital for your company.

 A leading cause of business failure, overexpansion often happens when business owners confuse success with how fast they can expand their business.
 A focus on slow and steady growth is optimum.
 Many a bankruptcy has been caused by rapidly expanding companies.

-At the same time, you do not want to repress growth.
+At the same time, you don’t want to repress growth.
 Once you have an established solid customer base and a good cash flow, let your success help you set the right measured pace.
-Some indications that an expansion may be warranted include the inability to fill customer needs in a timely basis, and employees having difficulty keeping up with production demands.
+Some indications that an expansion may be warranted include the inability to fill customer needs in a timely basis and employees having difficulty keeping up with production demands.